dddrrreee/cs140e-23win/labs/README.md

 ---------------------------------------------------------------------
 ### Part 3: virtual memory

+Building virtual memory will require the most reading --- about 100 pages of the ARMv6 manual.
+There's just no way around this; but after you understdand how to build virtual memory there's nothing more complicated, so anything else should be relatively easy.

   - ***pinned virtual memory***: you will build a simple virtual memory system from ARM documents.
 The interesting thing about this will be how little code is required.
 You will exploit a neat, novel